-Currently, the Division of Real Estate and Management only manages building construction projects in DMS facilities or those projects designated as DMS managed when appropriated to agencies.
-Additionally, building construction staff10 is located in multiple agencies,11 there are inconsistencies in contracting, and economies of scale are not leveraged through bundling of similar projects.
+agencies, 11 there are inconsistencies in contracting, and economies of scale are not leveraged through bundling of similar projects.

-The Subcommittee recommends utilizing a shared service model for state construction directed by one agency in order to create uniform best practices and achieve cost savings.
+The Task Force recommends utilizing a shared service model for state construction directed by one agency in order to create uniform best practices and achieve cost savings.
 All agencies involved in building construction should operate a shared services model directed through DMS, allowing for uniform standards, best practices, rules, and procedures for state construction.
 The state should institute an automatic review process for all state construction projects with a projected cost over a certain threshold.
 The state should also focus on function, in addition to form, in the design and renovation of state buildings.
 The shared service model allows for cross agency utilization of design and construction staff, which will reduce costs and allow for accountability.